-- Tonnelle Avenue Staging Area: Proposed Tonnelle Avenue staging area where the new Hudson River Tunnel portal would be located, tunnel boring machines (TBMs) for the tunnel segment between Tonnelle Avenue and the Hoboken shaft (i.e., the Palisades tunnel) would be launched, excavated soils would be removed from new tunnel construction, materials would be delivered, and demolition debris would be removed from the rehabilitation of the existing North River Tunnel; - Hoboken Staging Area: Proposed Hoboken staging area, the site of the New Jersey ventilation shaft and fan plant for the new Hudson River Tunnel, where the shaft and adjacent site would be used for the removal of the rock TBMs used for the Palisades tunnel, and as the staging site to support tunneling operations for the excavation of the tunnel beneath the Hudson River to New York (including as the launch site for the soft-ground TBMs); and - Twelfth Avenue Staging Area: Proposed Twelfth Avenue staging area in Manhattan, the site of the Manhattan ventilation shaft and fan plant for the new Hudson River Tunnel, which would be used as a tunnel access point for retrieval of the river tunnel TBMs as well as a staging site during construction of the Manhattan waterfront tunnel, the cut-and-cover tunnel construction at West 30th Street, and fitting out of this portion of the tunnel for the Preferred Alternative.
+- Tonnelle Avenue Staging Area: Proposed Tonnelle Avenue staging area where the new Hudson River Tunnel portal would be located, tunnel boring machines (TBMs) for the tunnel segment between Tonnelle Avenue and the Hoboken shaft (i.e., the Palisades tunnel) would be launched, excavated soils would be removed from new tunnel construction for both the Palisades and river tunnel segments of the new Hudson River Tunnel, materials would be delivered, and demolition debris would be removed from the rehabilitation of the existing North River Tunnel; - Hoboken Staging Area: Proposed Hoboken staging area, the site of the New Jersey ventilation shaft and fan plant for the new Hudson River Tunnel, where the shaft and adjacent site would be used for the removal of the rock TBMs used for the Palisades tunnel, and as the staging site to support tunneling operations for the excavation of the tunnel beneath the Hudson River to New York (including as the launch site for the soft-ground TBMs); and - Twelfth Avenue Staging Area: Proposed Twelfth Avenue staging area in Manhattan, the site of the Manhattan ventilation shaft and fan plant for the new Hudson River Tunnel, which would be used as a tunnel access point for retrieval of the river tunnel TBMs as well as a staging site during construction of the Manhattan waterfront tunnel, the cut-and-cover and/or sequential excavation method (SEM) tunnel construction at West 30th Street, and fitting out of this portion of the tunnel for the Preferred Alternative.

-Data sources included the preliminary construction schedule and the construction means and methods information (e.g., construction logistics, equipment projection) presented in Chapter 3, "Construction Methods and Activities;" background pollutant concentrations from the New York State Department of Environmental Conservation (NYSDEC) and/or New Jersey Department of Environmental Protection (NJDEP) Bureau of Air Monitoring ambient air monitoring stations; and local meteorological data from nearby National Weather Service stations (La Guardia Airport for Manhattan sites and Newark Liberty International Airport for New Jersey sites).
-Appendix 13 includes an illustration of the conceptual staging site layouts that were analyzed in this chapter, with the potential locations of different kinds of construction equipment on each staging site.
+Data sources included the conceptual construction schedule and the construction means and methods information (e.g., construction logistics, estimated equipment type, numbers, and usage projections) presented in Chapter 3, "Construction Methods and Activities," updated to reflect the more advanced engineering design, schedule, and sequencing assumptions developed since the release of the DEIS; background pollutant concentrations from the New York State Department of Environmental Conservation (NYSDEC) and/or New Jersey Department of Environmental Protection (NJDEP) Bureau of Air Monitoring ambient air monitoring stations; and local meteorological data from nearby National Weather Service stations (La Guardia Airport for Manhattan sites and Newark Liberty International Airport for New Jersey sites).
+Appendix 13 includes an illustration of the conceptual staging site layouts, updated to reflect the design refinements since the release of the DEIS, that were analyzed in this chapter, with the potential locations of different kinds of construction equipment on each staging site, along with equipment engine type, estimated engine size, quantity, daily and average usage factors for each type of equipment, and emission factors.